Esri/arcgis-runtime-samples-android/java/oauth-custom-challengehandler/README.md

-# Authenticate with OAuth
+# Authenticate with OAuth using a custom AuthenticationChallengeHandler

 This sample demonstrates how to authenticate with ArcGIS Online (or your own portal) using OAuth2 to access secured resources (such as private web maps or layers).
 Accessing secured items requires a login on the portal that hosts them (an ArcGIS Online account, for example).
+This sample utilizes Android WebView to show the
+OAuth sign-in page in a dialog.

 Your app may need to access items that are only shared with authorized users.
 For example, your organization may host private data layers or feature services that are only accessible by verified users.
 You may also need to take advantage of premium ArcGIS Online services, such as geocoding or routing, that require a named user login.